Transcludes content from a document marked with the content marker macro.

 Specify a comma-separated list of page properties from the transcluded document to be rendered in a table.
 You may also specify section names.

-Use Deep Links to select a property from a referenced document in the Select Clause.
+Use Deep Link to select a property from a referenced document in the Select Clause.

 Name, Audience->Group, Audience